IgniteUI/igniteui-docfx/en/components/financial-chart-multiple-data.md

 </div>
 <div class="divider--half"></div>

 The financial chart component can plot multiple data sources as long as your each data source is added to an array.
+The financial chart component cannot plot multiple data sources on the XAxis in Time mode if the number of items in the data sources is not the same.
+The control also will not align items of multiple data sources.
+As a result, developers should align data items by inserting null items where one data source does not have corresponding items with another data source.

 The following code snippet demonstrates how to create a multiple data sources.

 ```ts
 let dataSource1: any = [